What is Proportional Representation (PR)?

 What are the common types of PR?

-Choice Voting (CV)
+Proportional Ranked Choice Voting (P-RCV)

 Mixed Member Proportional (MMP)